Quick Summary

 - Time commitment (2 days + preparation)

-- Requires maintaining SEUs for renewal Bottom line: It’s an investment, not an expense.
+- Requires maintaining SEUs for renewal

-A-CSM vs. PSM II Comparison
+A-CSM vs. PSM II comparison

+What about its most closely related competitor?
 Here’s how the two main advanced certifications stack up:

-Feature | A-CSM (Scrum Alliance) | PSM II (Scrum.org) |
+| Feature | A-CSM (Scrum Alliance) | PSM II (Scrum.org) |

-Initial Cost | $500–$2,495 (includes training) | $200 per exam attempt |
+| Initial cost | $500–$2,495 (includes training) | $200 per exam attempt |

-Training Required | Yes (14-16 hours) | No |
+| Training required | Yes (14-16 hours) | No |

-Exam Structure | Assessment-based | Timed scenario exam |
+| Exam structure | Assessment-based | Timed scenario exam |

-Renewal Fee | $175 every 2 years | None (lifetime) |
+| Renewal fee | $175 every 2 years | None (lifetime) |

-Renewal Requirements | 30 SEUs every 2 years | None |
+| Renewal requirements | 30 SEUs every 2 years | None |

-Market Recognition | Strong in North America | Strong globally, especially Europe |
+| Market recognition | Strong in North America | Strong globally, especially Europe |

 Bottom Line: A-CSM gives you structured learning and community.
 PSM II tests your knowledge but costs less long-term.

-When A-CSM Makes Sense
+When A-CSM makes sense

-You should seriously consider A-CSM if:
+You should prob. seriously consider A-CSM if…

-- You’re targeting senior Scrum Master roles at larger organizations If three or more of these apply to you, A-CSM is probably worth it.
+If three or more of these apply to you, then the A-CSM is likely worth it.

-When to Wait or Choose Alternatives
+When to wait or choose alternatives

 Alternative paths:

-Upfront Costs
+Upfront costs

-Course Fee: $500 – $2,495 depending on provider and format
+Course fee: $500 – $2,495 depending on provider and format.

-- Virtual courses typically run $800-$1,200
+Virtual courses typically run $800-$1,200 while in-person courses range $1,500-$2,495.

-- Premium providers may charge more for additional resources
+Premium providers may charge more for additional resources.

-What’s Included:
+What’s Included?

 - 14-16 hours of live instruction